 Dialectical Behavior Therapy (DBT), developed by Marsha Linehan, PhD, is designed to treat chronic suicidality, self-harm, borderline personality disorder, and disorders of emotional, self and behavioral dysregulation.
 Additionally, research shows DBT skills training to be effective in the treatment of PTSD, eating disorders and substance abuse.

-Current research shows that skills alone classes are effective for behavior change.
-Patients do not need to transition to a DBT therapist to benefit from the class.
-Additionally, treatment resistant patients may participate in the class without an individual therapy relationship.
+Current research shows that skills alone groups are effective for behavior change.
+Patients do not need to transition to a DBT therapist to benefit from the group.
+Additionally, patients may participate in the group without an individual therapy relationship.

 To learn more about DBT and to review the current research see www.behavioraltech.org.